Uvindu/insta_borders/README.md

-# Image borders and watermark
+# Image Border and Watermark Processor

 A versatile Python script to batch-process images in a folder.
 This tool can add borders to make images square, apply a watermark, and preserve all original metadata, ensuring no loss of quality.